9 min read

 Final Thoughts

-Choose a strong category name.
+Choose a stronger category name.

 List real tools.